Trump has had a lot of lawyers but still longs for his wartime consigliere

 During this same period, a frustrated Trump turned to an entirely different set of attorneys, an unofficial group assembled largely by Rudy Giuliani.
 Trump and Giuliani had been allies and associates since the latter was mayor of New York in the 1990s (and on Sept.
 11, 2001).

 Giuliani brought in a team of attorneys, including Jenna Ellis and Sidney Powell, both of whom have since faced disciplinary action by state or bar authorities.
-Giuliani himself was temporarily disbarred in New York.
+Giuliani himself has had his license temporarily suspended and is awaiting a final ruling.

 Also part of the mix in the last days of 2020 was John Eastman, a California lawyer and former law school dean who thought it plausible that the Electoral College results could be challenged at the point of certification in Congress on Jan.
 6. Seizing on that theory, Trump and Giuliani and others thought Vice President Mike Pence and some members of Congress together could block certification and send the election back to the state legislatures in several swing states — potentially making Trump the winner.